juji-io/dtlvnative/doc/vector.md

 - An LMDB environment must exist (created via `DTLV.mdb_env_create`, `mdb_env_open`, etc.) and configured with `mdb_env_set_maxdbs` large enough to hold the per-domain `usearch-*` DBIs.

+## Clojure Integration Points

+- Loading: Clojure namespaces import the generated JavaCPP class via `(import '[datalevin.dtlvnative DTLV])`; the platform jar ships JNI binaries under `resources/datalevin/dtlvnative/<platform>/` so `Loader.load()` works without additional setup.
+- Domain lifecycle: when the Clojure layer opens an LMDB environment for a DB, it should call `dtlv_usearch_domain_open` once per logical vector domain (e.g., per Datalevin index) and persist the returned pointer alongside the DB handle.
+Store init options exactly once (metric, scalar kind, dimensions) via `dtlv_usearch_store_init_options` and fail fast on `DTLV_USEARCH_INCOMPATIBLE` to trigger migrations.
+- Query path: before issuing vector searches inside a Datalevin read transaction, call `dtlv_usearch_activate` to obtain a handle, and refresh it with `dtlv_usearch_refresh(handle, readTxn)` so the handle matches the LMDB snapshot.
+If the runtime tracks reader pins, also call `dtlv_usearch_pin_handle` when a read txn starts and `dtlv_usearch_release_pin` when it ends; this keeps compaction/checkpoint schedulers aware of active readers.
+- Write path: Datalevin write transactions should stage mutations using `dtlv_usearch_stage_update` on the same LMDB write transaction, then call `dtlv_usearch_apply_pending` before the LMDB commit and `dtlv_usearch_publish_log` immediately after commit.
+This preserves LMDB’s single-writer semantics and guarantees WAL promotion/replay across processes.
+- Maintenance hooks: background tasks in the Clojure layer (e.g., periodic checkpoints or compaction) should invoke `dtlv_usearch_checkpoint_write_snapshot`/`_finalize` and `dtlv_usearch_compact` while honoring `DTLV_USEARCH_BUSY` and `MDB_MAP_FULL` responses.
+On startup, run `dtlv_usearch_checkpoint_recover` so torn checkpoints or orphaned WAL files are cleaned up before the DB is served.

 ## Creating and Initializing a Vector Domain